ARTICLES

 The accident that led Keith Richards to have brain surgery in 2006

-Back in 2006, the Rolling Stones released the Bigger Bang tour.
-However, on a trip to Fiji, Keith Richards climbed a tree, fell and hit his head.
-After the accident, Richards was knocked out and started experiencing severe headaches.
-With convulsions, the musician was urgently transported to New Zealand for emergency surgery.
+Back in 2006 the Rolling Stones guitarist Keith Richards was on a trip to Fiji and he decided to climbe a tree but he fell and hit his head.
+The musician passed out and started experiencing severe headaches, even with convulsions.
+He had to be rushed to New Zealand for emergency surgery.

 Advertisement